Chipless RFID: New trends

 Lately, new research projects, such as European Research Council (ERC) funded project ScattererID, have introduced the paradigm of RF communication system based on chipless labels, where new useful functionalities can be added.
 With comparable costs to a barcode, these labels should stand out by providing more functionalities than the optical approach.
 The objective of ScattererID project is to show that it is possible to associate the chipless label ID with other features like the ability to write and rewrite the information, to associate an ID with a sensor function and to associate an ID with gesture recognition.

 The possibility of designing reconfigurable and low cost tags involves the development of original approaches at the forefront of progress, like the use of CBRAM from microelectronics, allowing to achieve reconfigurable elements based on Nano-switches.

+In addition to reconfigurable concepts, further advances have focused on increasing data density and integrating sensing functionality within a single chipless RFID tag.
+Rather et al. proposed a novel design methodology enabling high data encoding capacity of up to 18 bits within a compact tag size of approximately 4.8 cm, while simultaneously incorporating sensing capability on the same structure.
+The methodology employs depolarizing tag configurations and optimized resonator geometries to achieve high spectral efficiency and robust performance, representing one of the highest reported bit densities achieved in conjunction with sensing mechanisms operating within similar frequency bands.